tkhamez/neucore/doc/Documentation.md

 - Groups are never deactivated for managed accounts.
 - There is a separate login URL for managed accounts that does not require ESI scopes (must be allowed in the settings).

+## Multiple EVE Logins

+Any number of EVE logins with different ESI scopes can be configured.
+Players can add ESI tokens to their characters for each of these logins.

+EVE logins can be added to apps so that they can use their tokens.
+Apps can always use the token of the default login (core.default).

 ## Groups